iboxdb/ftserver-cs/README.md

 the Page.GetRandomContent() method is used to keep the Search-Page-Content always changing, doesn't affect the real page order.

+if you have many pages(>100,000),  use the ID number to control the order instead of loading all pages to memory.

 #### the Page and the Index -Process flow